zhuozhang/Rerr/README.md

 As can be seen,

-*  variables associated with baseline risks are specified as in regular linear regression;
+*  variables associated with baseline risks are specified as in regular linear regressions;
-*  the relative risk part associated with $x_1, x_2$ are enclosed by `ERR()`;
+*  the relative risk part associated with `x1`, `x2` are enclosed by `ERR()`;
 *  dose effect modifiers, if any, are separated from exposure by `|`;
-*  exposure variable that is associated with measurement error is further enclosed by `U()`;
+*  the exposure variable that is associated with measurement error is further enclosed by `U()`;

 There are two more variables introduced in the model specification,